koderzi/php-github-updater/README.md

     require_once "vendor/autoload.php";
 ```

-If you're using a framework or other autoloading mechanism, you may not need to include this file manually.
+If you're using a framework or other autoloading mechanism, you may need to include this file manually.

 To use this class with direct download, follow these steps: